 “Inquiring Minds: Chinese Opera in North America” presents an interview with Nancy Yunhwa Rao, an expert on Chinese opera.

+Thanks for watching, listening, and reading!
 The American Folklife Center’s Homegrown Concert Series brings music, dance, and spoken arts from across the country, and some from further afield, to the Library of Congress.
+For several years, we’ve been presenting the concerts here on the blog with related interviews and links, in the series Homegrown Plus.
+(Find the whole series here!)
 For information on current concerts, visit the Folklife Concerts page at Concerts from the Library of Congress.
 For past concerts, including links to webcasts and other information, visit the Homegrown Concerts Online Archive.